calvinchoy/calvinchoy/README.md

 # Hi there 👋

 I'm an Engineering Manager based in Amsterdam, the Netherlands.
-I write about engineering, leadership, and developer tooling.
+I write about engineering, leadership, and developer tooling at [notes.calvinchoy.com](https://notes.calvinchoy.com).

 In love improving my terminal setup and developer experience — diving into dotfile configs, cli tools, and optimizing workflows that were already fast enough.